bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/tutorials3.md

 nothing #hide
 ```

-!!! tip "Tip"
-    We could have used `DiffEqOperators.jl` like for the Swift-Hohenberg tutorial instead of writing our laplacian ourselves.

 Finally, it will prove useful to have access to the hessian and third derivative

 We shall now compute the equilibria and their stability.